- CRM/SFA/MA

 As representative SFA tools, we introduce SalesCloud and Kintone.

-The first company that comes to mind as a representative SFA provider is the U.S.-based Salesforce, which offers the SFA tool "SalesCloud."
-The features of SalesCloud are its wealth of functions and customizability.
-Salesforce offers many sales support tools in addition to SalesCloud, and by integrating with these tools, it becomes possible to utilize them in diverse scenarios.
+The first company that comes to mind as a representative SFA provider is the US-based Salesforce, which offers the SFA tool "SalesCloud".
+The features of SalesCloud are its abundance of functions and customizability.
+Salesforce offers many sales support tools other than SalesCloud, and by integrating with these tools, it is possible to utilize them in diverse scenarios.
 Integration with external tools, represented by AppExchange, is also extensive.

 Like SalesCloud, another globally famous sales support tool is Kintone.
 The features of Kintone are its ease of implementation and high usability, similar to Excel.
 Its scope of application is not limited to sales support; it is a business app creation tool that can be used in many business scenarios.

-As our customer case studies, we will share two SFA utilization examples.
+As our customer success stories, we present two SFA utilization cases.

 Business Breakthrough, Inc. standardized operations with a cross-departmental system, utilizing SFA to achieve a 20% increase in new negotiations and a 2x increase in DM response rates.